Meet Our Students

 I have 18 years of professional experience in education; During this time I have served in several leadership, research, teaching and consultancy positions.
 I have a Masters in Curriculum and Teaching from Boston University and a Masters in Educational Administration from Los Andes University in Bogotá, Colombia, my native city.
 My professional interests include the improvement of educational quality in public schools, the professionalization of the School Teaching Profession and methodologies for Social Program Evaluation.
 I am a board member and co-founder of Teach for Colombia.

-I am a 3rd year doctoral student, working as a research assistant with Dr. Laura O'Dwyer.
-Over the past year we have evaluated a foreign language immersion program in a local elementary school, collaborated with a team in the Curriculum and Instruction department on a curriculum intervention in Boston Public Schools, explored the effectiveness of a professional development program in Ireland, and served as external evaluators for an NIH-funded career initiative at a local graduate institution.
-I have had the opportunity to collaborate with different students, professors, and stakeholders, all the while using a wide array of statistical and research techniques - everything from classroom observations to multidimensional scaling.
-Next year I will be focusing more deeply on my dissertation interests in the education-career transition, and I look forward to drawing on the strategies and techniques I've learned in my assistantship experiences to help me along that journey.
+I am a 4th year doctoral candidate, working as a research assistant with Dr. Laura O'Dwyer.
+Over the past two years we have focused our work on evaluating a foreign language immersion program in a local elementary school, collaborating with a team in the Curriculum and Instruction department on a curriculum intervention in Boston Public Schools for English Language Learners, and serving as external evaluators for an NIH-funded career initiative at a local graduate institution.
+Through these projects I have had the opportunity to collaborate with different types of students, professors, and stakeholders, all the while using a wide array of statistical and research techniques - everything from classroom observations to multidimensional scaling.
+Now that I'm in my 4th year I am focusing more deeply on my dissertation interests in the education-career transition, and I look forward to drawing on the strategies and techniques I've learned in my assistantship experiences to help me along that journey.